Twint-AG/twint-magento-hyva-integration/README.md

 This module provides seamless integration of the TWINT payment gateway with your Magento 2 with Hyva Theme store.
 It supports both **Regular** and **Express Checkout** payment methods, offering a flexible and secure payment solution for your customers.

 ### Key Features
+- **Integrated with Hyva Checkout**: This extension is an adapter to help TWINT Magento extension work perfectly with the Hyva.
 - **Regular Payment**: Customers can use TWINT to complete purchases through the standard checkout process.
 - **Express Checkout**: A fast checkout option for customers, to shorten the checkout process.